Accountable Governance

 Corporate Governance

 CTCI is committed to promoting a transparent, responsible and effective overseeing corporate governance system, and implementing the diversity and independence of board members.
 We are looking forward to inspiring visionary decisions to respond potential risks and challenges of the Company by integrating different views.
-CTCI has achieved the highest recognition, 8 times in the “Top 5% of the Corporate Governance Evaluation System “and 6 times in the “Top 10% of listed companies in the non-finance and non-electronics industry with a market value of TWD 10 billion.”
+CTCI has achieved the highest recognition, 8 times in the “Top 5% of the Corporate Governance Evaluation System” and in the “Top 10% of listed companies in the non-finance and non-electronics industry with a market value of TWD 10 billion.”
 The performance is highly recognized and making a leader in the listed companies and corporate governance.

 Composition of Board of Directors